• Skip to primary navigation

 About us Mytanfeet

-When Samantha first moved to Costa Rica, she started the blog as a way to document her new life abroad but it grew into much more than just a journal.
+When Samantha first moved to Costa Rica, she started this Costa Rica travel blog as a way to document her new life abroad but it grew into much more than just a journal.
 Back in 2012, there weren’t many travel blogs about Costa Rica.
 There weren’t even Instagrammers.
 So the more we wrote blog posts, made videos and posted photos the more our blog grew.

 We love Costa Rica and our goal is to help everyone fall in love with it, especially Yeison.
 He wants everyone to have a wonderful time in his country and discover pura vida!

 We wanted to share our stories and tips from not just a foreigner, but also a local point of view which we think sets us a bit apart from other blogs and websites.
-Yeison has traveled extensively in Costa Rica so he loves sharing his insider local knowledge so people can experience his country a little bit like a local.
+Yeison has worked in the tourism industry for over 20 years and has traveled extensively in Costa Rica.
+He loves sharing his insider local knowledge so people can experience his country a little bit like a local.
 We both know what to look for since we travel internationally quite a bit as well.

 Ever since the blog started, we haven’t stopped blogging or traveling.
 We love traveling, we love Costa Rica and we love blogging so we want to share that love with all our readers and inspire them to take a life-changing trip to Costa Rica one day.

-If you’re looking for a blog that’s chock full of information but not written like a dry guide book, this is the site for you.
-On the blog, you’ll find all of our personal stories and experiences traveling around Costa Rica.
+If you’re looking for a Costa Rica travel blog that’s chock full of information but not written like a dry guide book, this is the site for you.
+You’ll find our personal stories and experiences traveling around Costa Rica.
 We produce our own videos, take our own photos and write our own observations and recommendations.
 We hope you enjoy reading them as much as we enjoy writing them!

-1. Costa Rica COVID-19: Latest information about the coronavirus situation in Costa Rica.
+• Costa Rica COVID-19: Information about coronavirus in Costa Rica.

-8. Discounts.
-We have created exclusive partnerships with companies in Costa Rica to give discounts to our readers on hotels, tours and transportation.
+• Discounts.
+We have partnerships with companies in Costa Rica to give discounts for hotels, tours and transportation.
 Click here to get all our Costa Rica travel discounts.
 We want to help you not just have a great time in Costa Rica, but save some money doing so!

-Our main goal for the blog is to help visitors experience Costa Rica like a local and to help everyone have a fun, safe and worry free time in Costa Rica.
+Our main goal for the blog is to help visitors experience Costa Rica with confidence so that everyone has a fun, safe and worry free time in Costa Rica.
 We write every single one of our posts with that in mind.

-What sets up apart from other Costa Rica blogs
+What sets up apart from other Costa Rica travel blogs

 We constantly update Mytanfeet to bring you the latest information as we personally visit the places ourselves and add more personal tips, more recommendations and more stories every single day.

 This project is a dream come true for us and because Costa Rica is our home, Mytanfeet will be around for a long time.
-Mytanfeet is a registered 100% Costa Rican travel consulting company based in Guanacaste.
+Mytanfeet is a registered Costa Rican travel consulting company based in Guanacaste.
+Mytanfeet LLC is registered with the State of Florida as a Seller of Travel, Registration NO. ST44660.

 Join Our Mytanfeet Family!

-We love hearing from our readers so feel free to connect with us via our social media channels such as Facebook and Instagram.
-You can also join the Mytanfeet mailing list to get all our articles straight to your inbox and be first to know about our new deals, partnerships, discounts and other news!
+Feel free to connect with us via our social media channels.
+You can join our Facebook and Instagram.
+You can also sign up to the Mytanfeet mailing list to get our monthly and weekly newsletters.

 For advertisers or businesses, you can check our Work with us page to learn more.